thatpix3l/mralonso.com/src/hugo/content/resume/index.md

 ---

+## About Me

+Motivated Systems Software Engineer that consistently builds robust and quality features for both existing and new system software.
+Proven track record of achievements and attention to detail.

-## Technical Skills
+## Skills

 {{<row>}}

 {{<item>}}
-**Programming & Technologies**:
+**Languages**:
 {{</item>}}

 {{<item>}}
-Go, HTML5/CSS, Javascript, TypeScript, Java, Svelte, SolidJS, Bash & POSIX Shell, PowerShell, Docker/Podman Containers
+Go, TypeScript, JavaScript, Svelte, Bash, POSIX, C#, PowerShell
 {{</item>}}

 {{</row>}}